ric2b/Vivaldi-browser/chromium/docs/website/site/Home/chromium-security/crlsets/index.md

 [public](https://chromium.googlesource.com/chromium/src/+/HEAD/net/cert/crl_set.cc).
 But the process by which they are generated is not.

-We maintain an internal list of crawled CRLs which are intended to cover intermediate revocations.
-The CRLs from that set go to make up the published CRLSet.
+We crawl CRLs disclosed to CCADB and (for intermediates) those discovered via Certificate Transparency.
 CRLs on the list are fetched infrequently (at most once every few hours) and verified against the correct signing certificate for that CRL.
+A subset of the certificates identified as revoked on these CRLs are included in the current CRLSet.

 The current CRLSet can be fetched and dumped out using the code at
 <https://github.com/agl/crlset-tools>.